Coherence Co

 • When the next strategy comes through, your executive team can land it themselves.

 Why this is differentMost engagements that look like this from the outside are something else.
 A strategy refresh, which only changes the words.
 A restructure, which rebuilds reporting lines but doesn't help the parts of the organisation work together.
 A leadership programme that works on behaviour without changing what's producing it.This is none of those.
-It's design work on a live strategy.
-Michaela brings the heavy lifting; you hold accountability.
-The work is done in partnership.
+It is design to delivery work on a live strategy.
+The heavy lifting is done in partnership; you hold accountability.

-Copyright © 2026 Coherence Co Ltd - All Rights Reserved.
+Copyright © 2026 Coherence Co · All rights reserved.

 Leadership Support